Predoctoral Psychology Residency Application Information

 • Experience with a range of psychotherapeutic modalities.

-• A minimum of 200 hours of assessment, intervention, consultation and/or supervision experience involving health, physical illness, and disability; and
+• A minimum of 200 hours of assessment, intervention, consultation and/or supervision experience involving health, physical illness, and disability;

-• Demonstrated proficiency in English as evidenced by writing reports or research articles, or pertinent coursework; and
+• Demonstrated proficiency in English as evidenced by writing reports or research articles, or pertinent coursework, and

-• Completion of a graduate-level course (or other documented formal didactic training) in neuropsychological theory or neuropsychological assessment.
+• Completion of a graduate-level course (or other equivalent documented formal didactic training) in neuropsychological theory or neuropsychological assessment.

 Application and Selection Procedures

-Application procedures involve submission of each the following using the AAPI Online
+Application procedures involve submission of each the following using the AAPI Online:

 • APPIC Application for Psychology Internship (AAPI)